Minor in Banking

 - BBA in International Business and Economics

-- Certificate in Kansas Insurance
+- Kansas Insurance Certificate

 FHSU’s Department of Economics, Finance, and Accounting provides expertise in effectively and ethically managing money in both public and private sectors for a highly versatile, in-demand career path.
 Our department provides highly sought-after degrees in accounting, finance, and international business and economics.
 These programs are backed by career-centered internship opportunities, in-depth mentoring by faculty and staff, and flexible online degrees.
 Our programs prepare students for in-demand jobs, with courses that span the entire business landscape.
 The Robbins Banking Institute further enhances career preparation in the area of banking, offering a practical, real-time curriculum for rewarding careers.
 Our faculty, who are experts in their field and student-focused, support students to maximize individual growth.